Jad'iyah Museum

-Jadeah Museum is one of Al-Qassim museums which lies in Al-Rass Governorate, Saudi Arabia.
+Jad'iyah Museum is one of Al-Qassim museums which lies in Al-Rass Governorate, Saudi Arabia.

 The museum was founded by Khalid bin Mohammed Aljedae.
 It looks like a castle which includes a mosque, a group of old buildings, rooms and the popular house, known as (Bait Aljadah).
 Furthermore, it has more than 7,000 valuable and rare artefacts.